JetBrains/kotlin-web-site/docs/reference/extensions.md

 ## Scope of Extensions

-Most of the time we you define extensions on the top level, i.e. directly under packages:
+Most of the time we define extensions on the top level, i.e. directly under packages:

 ``` kotlin
 package foo.bar